elabftw/elabdoc/doc/user-guide.rst

 Experiments
 -----------
 Once logged in, you can create an experiment by clicking the «Create» button on the top right of the screen.
-You will be presented with an «edition» page (you can see 'mode=edit' in the URL; the two other modes being 'view' and 'show').
+You will be presented with an «edition» page (you can see 'mode=edit' in the URL); the two other modes being 'view': display a single experiment, and 'show': display a list of experiments.

 Templates
 ~~~~~~~~~